 Magna is a registered provider, registered with the Regulator of Social Housing and affiliated to the National Housing Federation.

-At the end of 2017/18 we employed 372 full and part-time employees.
+At the end of 2018/19 we employed 377 full and part-time employees.
 Our annual turnover exceeds £36 million.

-Magna provides a confidential reporting process for employees to report serious concerns about any aspect of our work including modern slavery.
+We provide guidance for staff on the Modern Slavery Act 2015 and modern slavery is covered in our safeguarding, equality and diversity, and procurement policies and procedures.
+We provide a confidential reporting process for employees to report serious concerns about any aspect of our work including modern slavery.

-During 2018/19 we will:
+During 2018/19 we:

 provided relevant employees with modern slavery awareness training specifically tailored to housing associations, to enable them to strengthen their awareness of modern slavery, help them to identify a potential problem and know what to do if an incident of modern slavery is suspected;